GoogleChromeLabs/quicklink/README.md

 * **Checks if the user isn't on a slow connection** (using `navigator.connection.effectiveType`) or has data-saver enabled (using `navigator.connection.saveData`)
 * **Prefetches URLs to the links** (using [`<link rel=prefetch>`](https://www.w3.org/TR/resource-hints/#prefetch) or XHR).
 Provides some control over the request priority (can switch to `fetch()` if supported).

+## Why

+This project aims to be a drop-in solution for sites to prefetch links based on what is in the user's viewport.

 ## Installation

 For use with [node](http://nodejs.org) and [npm](https://npmjs.com):